yazdanimehrdad1/dealers-app/Readme.md

     - MONGODB_URL = mongodb+srv://username:mongodbpassword@cluster0.xjfvd.mongodb.net/?retryWrites=true&w=majority
     - DB_NAME= customer
     - PORT=8000
-2-  Move to server directory : cd server
+2-  Move to the server directory : cd server
 3-  Run server : nmp start
-4-  Move to client directory: cd client
+4-  Move to the client directory: cd client
 5-  Run react : expo start
 6-  select the preferred  simulator (press i for ios) 7-  *Note the Customer detail and customer edit are only accecible from the links provided (not from bottom tabs)